-Off to uni and don't fancy a tipple?
-Check out our tips for being a non-drinker in a student world...
+Off to uni but don't fancy a tipple?
+Here's some tips for being a non-drinker in a student world

 If you tell your potential friends that you don’t drink when you meet them, or when it gets brought up, you can avoid the situation of being offered or bought alcoholic drinks.
 Telling your friends and acquaintances early means you can avoid feeling awkward about declining drinks, or feeling obliged to drink something that someone has bought for you.

-These can be specifically non-drinking/ sober events, or just activities which don’t usually include drinking: quiz nights, coffee mornings, sporty activities and more.
+These can be specifically non-drinking or sober events, or just activities which don’t usually include drinking.
+A couple of examples include quiz nights, coffee mornings, sporty activities and more.

 If necessary, don’t be afraid to stand up for yourself.
 If someone is badgering you to drink or is judging you, tell them you don't want to discuss it any further and that they need to respect your choices.
 Remember, you don't need to explain yourself or justify your decisions to anyone - just tell them to mind their own business!

-A short term solution to avoid getting into why you don’t drink is to make something up.
-If you’re offered a drink, you could just “No thanks I just had one”, “I don’t fancy it tonight”, “I’m hungover”, or something similar.
+If you feel uncomfortable, a short-term solution to avoid getting into why you don’t drink is to make something up.
+If you’re offered a drink, you could say “no thanks, I just had one”, “I don’t fancy it tonight”, “I’m hungover”, or something similar.
 Don’t feel like you need to be ashamed, however.

 Some people may not accept that you don’t drink.
+The crucial thing to do here?
 Ignore them.
-There may be people who act like your not drinking personally offends them; they're not worth your time.
+There may be people who act like you not drinking personally offends them - maybe this just shows they're not the friends for you.

-Uni is a time for learning and enjoyment- and you certainly do not have to drink to experience the latter.
-Share and discuss your tips & experiences with not drinking below with fellow students!
+At the end of the day, university is a time for learning and enjoyment- and you certainly do not have to drink to experience the latter!